aweeks3/SISRIS/README.md

 # Invited Symposia

 ## Annual Meeting of the Association of Southeastern Biologists (March XX, 2023; Winston-Salem, North Carolina)
 * **David Shorthouse** (Agriculture & Agri-Food Canada, Ottawa, Canada).
 "Increasing the surface area of discovery in support of specimen-based research and credit for effort through a roundtrip of links between natural history specimen records and unique identifiers for collectors."
+Link to abstract.
 * **Shawn Zeringue-Krosnick** (Tennessee Tech University), Olubunmi Aina, Adania Flemming, Molly Phillips, Jennifer Kovacs, Siobhan Leachman, and Makenzie E. Mabry.
 "Uncovering hidden figures of natural history collections using digital data sleuthing & storytelling."
 * **Andrea Weeks** (George Mason University).
 "An exception proves the rule: Lena Artz (1891–1976) and her legacy of botanical specimens."
+Link to abstract.
 * **Carol Ann McCormick** (The University of North Carolina).
 "Delving into the lives of herbarium collectors."
+Link to abstract.
 * **Pamela Puppo** (Marshall University), Lori Thompson, and Lindsey Harper.
 "Uncovering hidden figures at the Marshall University Herbarium through inter-disciplinary collaborations."
+Link to abstract.
 * **Robin Lewis** (affiliation), Hannah Bendull, and Jessica Budke.
 "The State of Herbarium Backlogs: Perspectives from Bryophyte Collections."
+Link to abstract.
 * **Zack Murrell** (Appalachian State Univerity), Michael Denslow, Herrick Brown, Andrea Weeks and Shawn Krosnick.
 "Strategies to enhance and sustain an established cyberinfrastructure."
+Link to abstract.
 * **Deborah L Paul** (University of Illinois).
 "Discovering together "who dunnit?": building a borderless knowledge community."
+Link to abstract.

 ## Botany 2023 (July XX, 2023; Boise, Idaho)